RED LIGHT CAMERAS

 Napa Docs Set # 7

-Napa: The (Cold & Dark) Heart of the Wine Country
+Napa: The (Cold & Dark?)
+Heart of the Wine Country

 Visitors: Watch Out!

 On Feb.
-15, 2011 the Napa Valley Register printed a letter from a lady from Oklahoma, who complained about getting a ticket for a rolling right while she and her husband were in Napa celebrating his retirement.
+15, 2011 the Napa Valley Register printed a letter from a visitor from Oklahoma, who complained about getting a ticket for a rolling right while she and her husband were in Napa celebrating his retirement.
 She wrote:

 "Our memory... of your beautiful valley has been tainted by the cold-heartedness of the situation."